UOL-CS/gitruler-a-1/readme.md

 This repository is section A of the [GitRuler exercises](https://github.com/UOL-CS/gitruler-exercises).

-## Introduction

 If you do not already have a your own repository for these exercises [fork this repository](https://help.github.com/articles/fork-a-repo/).
 Clone this repository

-At any time you can run gitruler to check your progress.
-From the command line run:

-`java -jar <path to gitruler.jar>`

-For more information on running gitruler look at the [project repository](https://github.com/rcraggs/gitruler).

-## Instructions

-1. After cloning the repository change into the directory on a [command line](https://www.techopedia.com/definition/3337/command-line-interface-cli).
-2. Run gitruler to initialise the exercise.

 ## Configuring Git